 The bank is divided into 14 Management Units that range from 0.25 to 580 acres.
 Prescribed fire is an integral component of management, enhancement and restoration at the SHLMB.
 Fire was re-introduced to the SHLMB during the winter of 2004 and burns were completed by December of 2005.
 Anticipated burn cycles were developed for the SHLMB (Figure 5).
-A total of 787 acres were burned in 2020 at the SHLMB (Figure 6).
-It is anticipated that 500 acres will be burned in 2021.
+A total of 672 acres were burned in 2021 at the SHLMB (Figure 6).
+It is anticipated that 550 acres will be burned in 2022.

-Fire prescriptions have been written to comply with open burning laws (Florida Statutes, Chapter 590).
-Safety and protection of property will continue to be the priority concern of the Florida Certified Prescribed Burn Manager (FCMB).
+Fire prescriptions were written to comply with open burning laws (Florida Statutes, Chapter 590).
+Safety and protection of property continue to be the priority concern of the Florida Certified Prescribed Burn Manager (FCMB).